 - Pour margarita into prepared glass.
 Garnish with additional lime wedge, if desired.

-Want to make more than one margarita?
-Simply multiply the ingredients by the number of servings needed.
-You can even make a pitcher of these mango margaritas ahead of time and store in the refrigerator until guests arrive.
+Make Ahead InstructionsMake a pitcher of these mango margaritas ahead of time (without ice) and store in the refrigerator until guests arrive.
 Don't forget to give the pitcher a good stir before serving.